Early Stopping for Deep Image Prior: Introduction

-Here, the loss $\ell$ is chosen according to the noise model, and the regularizer $R$ encodes priors on $\mb x$.
-The advent of deep learning (DL) has revolutionized how IPs are solved: on the radical side, deep neural networks (DNNs) are trained to directly map any given $\mb y$ to an $\mb x$; on the mild side, pretrained DL models are taken to replace certain nonlinear mappings in optimization algorithms to solve \eqref{eq:reg_df} (e.g., plug-and-play, and algorithm unrolling).
-We refer the reader to surveys~\cite{OngieEtAl2020Deep,JanaiEtAl2020Computer} on these developments, which trust large training sets $\set{\paren{\mb y_i, \mb x_i}}$ to sufficiently represent the underlying priors and/or noise distributions. \emph{This paper concerns another family of striking ideas, that parametrize $\mb x$ using DNNs and require no extra training data}.
+where $\lambda$ is the regularization parameter.
+Here, the loss $\ell$ is often chosen according to the noise model, and the regularizer $R$ encodes priors on $\mb x$.
+The advent of deep learning has revolutionized the way IPs are solved.
+On the radical side, deep neural networks (DNNs) are trained to directly map any given $\mb y$ to an $\mb x$; on the mild side, pre-trained or trainable {deep learning} models are taken to replace certain nonlinear mappings in iterative numerical algorithms for solving \cref{eq:reg_df} (e.g. plug-and-play and algorithm unrolling); see recent surveys~\cite{OngieEtAl2020Deep,JanaiEtAl2020Computer} on these developments.
+All of these {deep-learning}-based methods rely on large training sets to adequately represent the underlying priors and/or noise distributions. \textbf{This paper concerns another family of striking ideas that do not require separate training data}.